≡ Menu

-The Polish Lowland Sheepdog or PON (which some folks like call them) kind of looks like an emoji dog.
-With long hair flopping in its eyes, this guy may not be the most popular breed in the American Kennel Club, but he’s still one of the cutest in our humble opinion.
+The Polish Lowland Sheepdog or PON (which some folks call them) looks like an emoji dog.
+With long hair flopping in its eyes, this guy may not be the most popular breed in the American Kennel Club, but he’s still one of the cutest, in our humble opinion.

-But is cute enough to bring one into your home forever?
+But is it cute enough to bring one into your home forever?

-That’s the real question, and one that only you’ll be able to answer for yourself.
-The good news is that in addition to just being super cute, the Polish Lowland Sheepdog also has a lot of other great things going for it which is why so many families feel that they are the “best” breed for them.
+That’s the real question and one that only you’ll be able to answer for yourself.
+The good news is that in addition to being super cute, the Polish Lowland Sheepdog also has a lot of other great things going for it, which is why so many families feel that they are the “best” breed for them.

 But…

-We here at IndulgeYourPet, don’t want you to just run out and adopt one of these cute little guys because you “think” owning them “might” be a good idea.
+We here at IndulgeYourPet, don’t want you just to run out and adopt one of these cute little guys because you “think” owning them “might” be a good idea.
 We want you to be able to make an informed decision.
+This is why we wanted to take a moment and discuss the breed in greater detail so that if you’re ever allowed to make a Polish Lowland Sheepdog puppy your own, you’ll know for sure if it’s a good idea.

 So, without further ado, let’s dive right in!